Careers begin with courses that are proven. And at Swinburne, we’ve been offering TAFE qualifications for more than 100 years.

 Trades short courses

-Swinburne offers a range of trades short courses that can help with your licensed trade exam preparation or to learn a new skill.
+Swinburne offers a range of short courses that can help with your licensed trade exam preparation or to learn a new skill.

 Access your career